ptheywood/gtc-2019-talk/presentation.md

 ???

-Now I'm not saying that the many commercial and open source tools don't care about performance, but they may not be using the most appropriate hardware for the job.
+Commercial and open source simulators are all currently CPU based.

-Tools such as Aimsun, Vissim and Parasim are multi-threaded CPU applications, but they see poor performance scaling from additional processor cores and with the scale of problem.
+Tools such as Aimsun, Vissim and Parasim are multi-threaded CPU applications, but they suffer from poor scaling,

-Some simulators are only sequential in nature, such as the open source SUMO.
+Adn some simulators are only sequential in nature, such as SUMO which is the most prevalent open-source simulator.

 ---